HISTORY OF THE WORLD SERIES

 World Series Designated Slapper Rule

-This impacts (pun intended) the faces of players in an unfriendly altercation during the game or the glutei maximi of players as an encouraging gesture.
+This impacts (pun intended) players’ faces in an unfriendly altercation during the game or the glutei maximi of players as an encouraging gesture.
 This occurs on odd-numbered fortnights for longitudes that end in even numbers.

 World Series Designated Driver Rule